Customizing GitHub Actions

 since 0.4.0

-Sometimes, you may need extra packages from the system package manager to be installed before in the builder before cargo-dist begins building your software.
-Cargo-dist can do this for you by adding the dependencies setting to your dist config.
+Sometimes, you may need extra packages from the system package manager to be installed before in the builder before dist begins building your software. dist can do this for you by adding the dependencies setting to your dist config.
 When set, the packages you request will be fetched and installed in the step before build.
 Additionally, on macOS, the cargo build process will be wrapped in brew bundle exec to ensure that your dependencies can be found no matter where Homebrew placed them.

 By default, we run Apple silicon (aarch64) builds for macOS on the macos-13 runner, which is Intel-based.
 If your build process needs to link against C libraries from Homebrew using the dependencies feature, you will need to switch to an Apple silicon-native runner to ensure that you have access to Apple silicon-native dependencies from Homebrew.
 You can do this using the custom runners feature.
-Currently, macos-14 is the oldest (and only) GitHub-provided runner for Apple silicon.
+Currently, macos-14 is the oldest GitHub-provided runner for Apple silicon.

 Sometimes, you may want to make sure your users also have these dependencies available when they install your software.
-If you use a package manager-based installer, cargo-dist has the ability to specify these dependencies.
-By default, cargo-dist will examine your program to try to detect which dependencies it thinks will be necessary.
+If you use a package manager-based installer, dist has the ability to specify these dependencies.
+By default, dist will examine your program to try to detect which dependencies it thinks will be necessary.
 At the moment, Homebrew is the only supported package manager installer.
 You can also specify these dependencies manually.

 For more information, see the configuration syntax.